• Skip to primary navigation

 The perfect way to barbeque chicken

 Cooking chicken pieces on the barbeque can be a tricky business.
-You either end up with chicken that is undercooked against the bone, or dried out on the outside from leaving it on the coals for too long to ensure the chicken is cooked through.
+If you don't cook it properly you can end up with chicken that is undercooked against the bone, or dried out on the outside from leaving it on the coals for too long.

 Having lived in South Africa for many years (and consequently having a barbeque at least once a week), I’ve had plenty of time to perfect this method of getting perfectly cooked chicken on a barbeque every single time.

-Barbequed chicken can be dry and tasteless if it’s not cooked properly, but this method of making barbeque chicken is guaranteed to deliver the tastiest and most succulent chicken you have ever tasted.
+Barbequed chicken can be dry and tasteless if it's not cooked properly.
+This method of making barbeque chicken is guaranteed to deliver the tastiest and most succulent chicken you have ever tasted.

 • No more dry or undercooked barbeque chicken ever again.